-This mini tripod is great for everyday use, whether you want to shoot some video by having camera on the stand, or from your hand.
-If we talk about hand held shooting, these little cameras are to small and impractical to hold, but it is very easy and convenient to hold them when mounted on something like mini tripod.
-I got this from Ebay for 9.85 $, and I think that it is worth of every cent it costs.
-So with this thing, you again get two tools for a price of one.
-I also consider this as an excellent accessory because it`s not too big, and it`s not taking to much space, while doing multiple functions.
+This mini tripod is great for everyday use, whether you want to shoot some video by having a camera on the stand, or from your hand.
+If we talk about handheld shooting, these little cameras are too small and impractical to hold, but it is very easy and convenient to hold them when mounted on something like a mini tripod.
+I got this from eBay for 9.85 $, and I think that it is worth of every cent it costs.
+So with this thing, you again get two tools for the price of one.
+I also consider this as an excellent accessory because it`s not too big, and it`s not taking to much space while doing multiple functions.
 When not used my camera is always mounted on this tripod and that way always ready for shooting.

-And of course ready means with full battery.
-I established procedure for my video gear, so when I finish using it I usually transfer videos to my computer for editing, clean up memory card in camera, and recharge the battery.
+And of course ready means with a full battery.
+I established procedure for my video gear, so when I finish using it I usually transfer videos to my computer for editing, clean up the memory cards in the camera, and recharge the battery.
 That way I do not end up in a situation when I want to momentarily start shooting, and get batt. low symbol, or mem. card full message.

-To keep up with the movement, and stay organised i have additional charger and a spare battery, car charging adapter and hard box for it and some other pieces.
+To keep up with the movement, and stay organized I have an additional charger and a spare battery, car charging adapter and hard box for it and some other pieces.

-Everything is packed in this great little travelling case that I got from Banggood store for 14 $.
-I did some modifications on the casing by cutting of some of its sponge to fit the shape of my accessories.
+Everything is packed in this great little traveling case that I got from Banggood store for 14 $.
+I did some modifications to the casing by cutting off some of its sponge to fit the shape of my accessories.
 In it, I keep charging and underwater accessories.
-Camera is not traveling inside, since it already has its protective casing and I like to have it near the hand.
+The camera is not traveling inside since it already has its protective casing and I like to have it near the hand.

 Some examples specific to action cam:

-This video was shoot at 720 240 p, so it means that camera took 240 pictures of resolution 1280 x 720 in every second and at slow motion part video slowed down for 18 times.
+This video was shot at 720 240 p, so it means that the camera took 240 pictures of resolution 1280 x 720 in every second and at the slow-motion, part video slowed down for 18 times.

 GoPro Hero 3 1280 x 720 30 p

-- Before you go shopping for action cam of any kind, think about why do you need it, and where will you use it.
-Create list of usage scenarios and based on that you will be able to pick a model that suits your needs.
-Do not be greedy for the technical specs, be real about what you need and choose by that.
-By my experience you will need around 30 % of the money that you spent for the camera itself for additional accessories, so plan it in your budget.
-Sometimes there are great bundles and you get everything with the camera, but those situations are not so often in the real life.
+Before you go shopping for action cam of any kind, think about why do you need it, and where will you use it.
+Create a list of usage scenarios and based on that you will be able to pick a model that suits your needs.
+Do not be greedy for the technical specs, be realistic about what you need and choose by that.
+By my experience you will need around 30 % of the money that you spent on the camera itself for additional accessories, so plan it in your budget.
+Sometimes there are great bundles and you get everything with the camera, but those situations are not so often in real life.

-Watch yourself for the cheating sellers, there are lot of the clone cameras at the market now, or cameras similar to a famous Gopro, but many times cheaper, so if you bump up on something advertised as a GoPro and it costs 70 $ it is definitely to good to be truth, and it is a fraud.
-You will get a cheep crap camera.
-There are also descent low budget cameras, but keep in mind that in most cases specs. are not real.
-For example you can have action cam marked as 4K capable, but somewhere you will find that it can record “up to 10 frames per second” in 4K resolution.
+Watch yourself for the cheating sellers, there are lot of the clone cameras at the market now, or cameras similar to a famous Gopro, but many times cheaper, so if you bump up on something advertised as a GoPro and it costs 70 $ it is definitely too good to be true, and it is a fraud.
+You will get a cheap crap camera.
+There are also decent low budget cameras, but keep in mind that in most cases specs. are not real.
+For example, you can have action cam marked as 4K capable, but somewhere you will find that it can record “up to 10 frames per second” in 4K resolution.
 That option is almost useless.
-Other thing is that you have cases where they get the resolution by interpolation, so real resolution of the camera sensor is for example 2 MP but camera is marked as 12 MP.
-When you try it you will get 12 MP photo, but quality will be crap.
-It`s like using digital zoom, option that you have, but never use since it produces shitty results.
-So if going for low budget camera, try to find some descent reviews, you can find plenty of them on Youtube, where people are comparing all kinds of features, video options, image quality etc. And one more thing, don`t forget to thank and leave a comment to those hardworking people since their work could save you a lot of time and money.
+Another thing is that you have cases where they get the resolution by interpolation, so real resolution of the camera sensor is for example 2 MP but the camera is marked as 12 MP.
+When you try it you will get 12 MP photos, but the quality will be crap.
+It`s like using digital zoom, the option that you have, but never use since it produces shitty results.
+So if going for a low budget camera, try to find some decent reviews, you can find plenty of them on Youtube, where people are comparing all kinds of features, video options, image quality, etc. And one more thing, don`t forget to thank and leave a comment to those hardworking people since their work could save you a lot of time and money.

-- When purchasing an underwater casing pay attention to manufacturer data about the maximum depth.
-Do not buy cheap replacement casings for underwater, they can not be trusted, they may leak and you will loose your camera for good.
+When purchasing an underwater casing pay attention to manufacturer data about the maximum depth.
+Do not buy cheap replacement casings for underwater, they can not be trusted, they may leak and you will lose your camera for good.

-If you want really steady recordings, you may need a gimbal, do not rely on manufacturers statements that their cameras have a great stabilisation features.
+If you want really steady recordings, you may need a gimbal, do not rely on manufacturers’ statements that their cameras have great stabilization features.

 Choose your editing software.
-In most cases, you will get editing software from manufactures , but those are sometimes too limited.
-With my camera I got Sony Action Cam Movie creator, and I must say that it has some easy to use and great editing features but it misses some basic options that every video editing app has.
-For example it does not have any video transitions, so you can`t make those nice transitions from one video clip to another.
-Try to create habit to finish your editing asap, and name and archive your produced videos so you have them ready for latter watching.
+In most cases, you will get editing software from manufacturers, but those are sometimes too limited.
+With my camera, I got Sony Action Cam Movie Creator, and I must say that it has some easy to use and great editing features but it misses some basic options that every video editing app has.
+For example, it does not have any video transitions, so you can`t make those nice transitions from one video clip to another.
+Try to create the habit to finish your editing asap, and name and archive your produced videos so you have them ready for later watching.
 You will notice that video editing takes time and computer resources, so keep it in mind when shooting.
-Try to focus on a moments that you really need to have recorded, and not to record everything for latter editing, or you will end up with huge pile of videos not knowing where to start and not having a time to do it.
-By my opinion it is better to have 5 minutes of nicely produced video that you will watch from time to time with your family and friends , than to have a 2 hours of raw video material that is too long and boring for watching so it just sits on your hard drive wasting space.
-Do not forget about mobile phone app for your camera.
-Most of the cameras now have that option, and it is easier and faster to configure camera thru app than with camera buttons.
-It is also great option to get some sense about cameras field of view since the live view is also available and you can see what camera “sees”.
+Try to focus on moments that you really need to have recorded, and not to record everything for later editing, or you will end up with a huge pile of videos not knowing where to start and not having time to do it.
+In my opinion, it is better to have 5 minutes of nicely produced video that you will watch from time to time with your family and friends than to have a 2 hours of raw video material that is too long and boring for watching so it just sits on your hard drive wasting space.
+Do not forget about the mobile phone app for your camera.
+Most of the cameras now have that option, and it is easier and faster to configure the camera through the app than with camera buttons.
+It is also a great option to get some sense about cameras’ field of view since the live view is also available and you can see what camera “sees”.
 Some of them give you some basic editing options, so your phone and camera combined together are creating little, yet very powerful video factory.